 NB1 deliberately does not have a DC power supply built in.
 This allows the output current and voltage to be determined depending on its use.
+However, any supply used must be current limited or at least capable of withstanding a short for 30milliseconds.
 High power switch mode supplies with mains inputs are recommended.
-A voltage of 13 to 15V DC is suitable for H0/00.
+A voltage of 13 to 15V DC is suitable for HO /OO.